 My top recommendations for Ketchikan:

-- If you want fun: the Great Alaskan Lumberjack Show
+- The Great Alaskan Lumberjack Show for fun

-- If you want free things: get some coupons from your ship and shop the jewelry stores
+- And, if you want free things: get some coupons from your ship and shop the jewellery stores

 All photos on this page ©Rhonda Albom 2013.
 All Rights Reserved.